kanaria69/Mainecoco/README.md

-## I made a playlist for hiking.
-It has music from Peanuts, The Cranberries, and Eminem.
-I call it my Trail Mix.
+## It was raining cats and dogs the other day.
+I almost stepped in a poodle.